Keith Scholey: Career

-In 2006, Scholey became the Controller of Factual Production for BBC Vision, with the responsibility for all BBC Factual in-house production.
+In 2006, Scholey became the controller of Factual Production for BBC Vision, with responsibility for all BBC Factual in-house production.
 During this time, he oversaw the creation of The One Show, the biggest factual commission in the organisation's history.
-He was also the Deputy Chief Creative Officer for BBC Vision Productions, with responsibilities across all in-house TV production.
+He was also the deputy chief creative officer for BBC Vision Productions, with responsibilities across all in-house TV production.
 In 2008, he resigned from the BBC to pursue a career as an independent film director and television producer.

 Scholey went on to co-direct African Cats (2011), Bears (2014), and Dolphin Reef (2020) with Alastair Fothergill for Disneynature and was the executive producer on the Discovery Channel series North America (2013) and Deadly Islands.

 In 2012, Scholey co-founded Silverback Films, an independent Bristol-based natural history film production company, with Alastair Fothergill.
 He has worked as an Executive Producer on the Netflix shows Life on Our Planet (2023) and Our Planet II (2023), as well as a Series Producer of the landmark Netflix series Our Planet (2019), an Executive Producer of BBC series A Perfect Planet (2021), The Mating Game (2021), The Earthshot Prize: Repairing Our Planet (2021), and a Director of the Netflix film David Attenborough: A Life on Our Planet (2020).

-Scholey was made a Doctor of Science (DSc) in 2001, by the University of Bristol for his contribution to the public and to biological sciences.
-He is a trustee of Wildscreen.
-Scholey is a qualified SCUBA diver and pilot.

 He is currently a joint Director of Silverback Films Ltd and Studio Silverback Ltd.

+Recognition and awards

+In 2001 Scholey was made honorary Doctor of Science (DSc) by the University of Bristol for his contribution to the public and to biological sciences.